imhelle/yii-disqus-comments/README.md

  php yiic.php update_url_map fromCSV --filePath='PATH_TO_YOUR_FILE'
 ```

-Extension also provides to update URLs in database automatically.
-If you set a $autoUpdateMap parameter as true, extension will synchronize every URL for page using Discus to your comments table.
+Extension also provides the automatic updating URLs in the database.
+If you set a $autoUpdateMap parameter as true, extension will synchronize the Disqus comments, when the widget is loaded.
 ```php
 'components' => array(
         'disqusComments' => array(